WINIFRED LA FRANCE

 One of the pioneers of the Australian revusical, Bert Le Blanc and Jake Mack (as Ike and Morris) rivalled Nat Phillips and Roy Rene (Stiffy and Mo) in the 1910s and early 1920s.
 A favourite with audiences through his larrikin persona (despite portraying a heavily-accented Jew), Le Blanc came to Australia in 1913 with the American Burlesque Company and remained for the rest of his life.
 His career, which continued well into the 1940s included a role in Roy Rene‘s Strike Me Lucky and numerous radio appearances.

 BOBBY LE BRUN

-Eric Marshall took the stage name Bobby Le Brun “just for fun” prior to securing work on the Clay circuit in 1928 and toured with Mo’s Merrymakers.
-He made his Tivoli debut in 1929 and over the next two decades toured with Kate Howarde (1930-31), George Sorlie (1933-37), Barton’s Follies (1941-45) and the Great Levante.
+Eric Marshall took the stage name Bobby Le Brun “just for fun” prior to securing work on Harry Clay‘s Sydney circuit in 1928.
+He toured with Mo’s Merrymakers that same year and in 1929 made his Tivoli debut.
+Over the the next two decades Le Brun toured with Kate Howarde (1930-31), George Sorlie (1933-37), Barton’s Follies (1941-45) and the Great Levante.
 He also spent much time in Newcastle and Sydney and toured New Zealand (1948-49).
 Between 1949 and 1961 he ran Georgie Sorlie’s tent show with Grace Sorlie, and before retiring in 1975 appeared regularly on television on the club circuit.